-Laboratory Research and Analysis
+Cosmetics Research and Analysis

 Hielscher ultrasonic laboratory devices are ideal for research and development as well as for routine processes.
 Devices like the handheld UP100H are suitable for manifold applications, e.g. mixing, dispersing, emulsifying, homogenizing, disintegrating or dissolving.
 The laboratory devices are easy to use, and have an unmatched efficiency and flexibility.
 Ultrasonic laboratory devices are typically used for capacities from 1mL to 2 liters.
 Hielscher ultrasonic devices offer accurate process control and excellent reproducibility for the scale up to production scale.
 Automatic amplitude control and frequency tuning is invaluable for process validation and repeatability.
 That is why, this feature is integrated in all Hielscher ultrasonic devices.

 Ultrasonic Mixer in Cosmetics Laboratory

 Ultrasonication can be scaled up easily.
 Laboratory tests will allow to select the required equipment size accurately.
 The table below shows general device recommendations depending on the batch volume or flow rate to be processed.